eddwebster/football_analytics/README.md

 The following GitHub repositories are either repos that I have found and recommend or are publicly available analytics work in the subject of football with at least 5 stars on GitHub (at the time of writing).

+GitHub repositories that are considered to be 'Top rated' are those with 50 or more stars (again, at the time of writing) and have been indicated with a star emoji (⭐).

 <h4 id="github-repos-python"> Python</h4>

 *    [`Action-Density`](https://github.com/etmckinley/Action-Density) by [Eliot McKinley](https://twitter.com/etmckinley) - create action density plots from StatsBomb event data
-*    [`analytics-handbook`](https://github.com/devinpleuler/analytics-handbook) by [Devin Pleuler](https://twitter.com/devinpleuler) - getting started with soccer analytics
+*    [`analytics-handbook`](https://github.com/devinpleuler/analytics-handbook) ⭐ by [Devin Pleuler](https://twitter.com/devinpleuler) - getting started with soccer analytics
 *    [`applied-examples`](https://github.com/devinpleuler/applied-examples) by [Devin Pleuler](https://twitter.com/devinpleuler) - applied soccer analytics
 *    [`ASA-Win-Probability-Model`](https://github.com/sharmaabhishekk/ASA-Win-Probability-Model) by [Abhishek Sharma](https://twitter.com/abhisheksh_98) - implementing ASA's Win Probability Model
 *    [`balaban`](https://github.com/anenglishgoat/balaban) by [Will Thompson](https://twitter.com/AnEnglishGoat) - a small Python package for estimating & plotting Bayesian hierarchical models for player-level football data
 *    [`Big-Data-Cup-2021`](https://github.com/bigdatacup/Big-Data-Cup-2021) by [Big Data Cup](https://github.com/bigdatacup) - Big Data Cup 2022: Powered by Stathletes (Hockey but lots of good tracking data analysis).
 See the competition webpage [[link](https://www.stathletes.com/big-data-cup/)]
-*    [`AIrsenal`](https://github.com/alan-turing-institute/AIrsenal) by the [Alan Turing Institute](https://twitter.com/turinginst) - AIrsenal is a package for using Machine learning to pick a Fantasy Premier League team.
+*    [`AIrsenal`](https://github.com/alan-turing-institute/AIrsenal) ⭐ by the [Alan Turing Institute](https://twitter.com/turinginst) - AIrsenal is a package for using Machine learning to pick a Fantasy Premier League team.
 *    [`awesome-football`](https://github.com/openfootball/awesome-football) by [football.db](https://github.com/openfootball) ([Gerald Bauer](https://github.com/geraldb)) - a collection of awesome football (national teams, clubs, match schedules, players, stadiums, etc.) datasets
 *    [`baller2vec`](https://github.com/airalcorn2/baller2vec) by [Michael A. Alcorn](https://github.com/airalcorn2) - a multi-entity Transformer for multi-agent spatiotemporal modeling
 *    [`betdaq`](https://github.com/rozzac90/betdaq) by [Rory Cole](https://github.com/rozzac90) - Python wrapper for Betdaq API